KshitijGomber/arrow3/README.md

 - Material-UI v5 for component library with dark theme
 - React Router v6 for client-side routing
 - React Query for server state management
-- Axios for HTTP client
+- Axios for HTTP clients
 - Framer Motion for animations

 ### Backend